National Eczema Week: The Best 15 Tips We've Ever Heard From Experts

 We know that probiotics are good for a number of reasons, thanks to their ability to support your gut microbiome.
 See, when your gut microbiome is healthy, you'll see less inflammation in the skin—and therefore fewer inflammatory skin conditions like acne and eczema.
 "This connection between the gut and the skin isn't just true for acne; it also applies to eczema.
 In children, L. rhamnosus4 has shown some efficacy in reducing signs and symptoms of eczema4, which is a very common inflammatory skin condition.
 One study suggested that L. rhamnosus5 HN001 might be especially beneficial in preventing eczema in children5.
 That said, a September 2018 systematic review suggested that Lactobacillus rhamnosus6 GG was not effective in reducing eczema6, and the authors of the study refuted the guidelines that suggest using probiotics to reduce the risk of eczema—unless specific strains are able to be indicated7," writes integrative gastroenterologist Marvin Singh, M.D.

 Indulge in colloidal oatmeal.

-It's a little different from regular oats, which have the ability to decrease inflammation in their own right.
+It's a little different from regular oats, which have the ability to decrease inflammation8 in their own right.
 Oats contain different types of phenols that have their own antioxidant and anti-inflammatory activity, says board-certified dermatologist Zenovia Gabriel, M.D., FAAD.